top1944/duckuments/docs/17_setup/1_1_reproducing_ubuntu_image.md

-# Reproducing the Ubuntu image
+# Reproducing the Ubuntu image for the Duckiebot

 These are the instructions to reproduce the Ubuntu image that we use.